garystafford/ollama-streamlit-langchain-chat-app/README.md

 “Then I’ll huff and I’ll puff and I’ll blow your house in,” said the wolf.
 And so he did.
 He huffed and he puffed, and he blew the door down.
 The two pigs quickly ran away to their other brother.

-The Three Little Pigs Illustration where the wolf is blowing the wooden house to pieces.
 The third pig had met a man with a load of bricks.
 The pig said, “Please, sir, give me those bricks so I can build a house.”
 The man gave him the bricks, and the pig built a house out of bricks.

 He was sitting in his house when he heard a knock on the door.
 It were his brothers!
 “The wolf has blown our houses down!
 Please can we stay here?”

-The Three Little Pigs Illustration where the pigs run to the brick house of their brother “Of course, my house is made of brick, it’s safe for sure!” the brother said.
+“Of course, my house is made of brick, it’s safe for sure!” the brother said.
 “But the wolf will surely come around here.
 Let’s make a plan to make sure he never bothers us again.”
 So the three little pigs came up with a plan.
 And just like the pig predicted, the wolf came to his house…

 The big bad wolf came to the house made of bricks and said, “Hey, little pig, let me in.”